People's Television Network: Martial law period

+Contemporary period (since 1986)

+In the immediate aftermath of the People Power Revolution, the network continued to broadcast under the interim brand New TV 4.
+However, programming was mostly impromptu outside of special events and scheduled newscasts in the morning, afternoon, evening and late night.
+Production aspects were mainly performed by volunteers who continued to work under the new regime while erstwhile anchors who worked under the Marcos administration left.

-MBS-4 was captured by rebel soldiers during the 1986 People Power Revolution.
-It was, during that very historic event in national history, initially called as New TV 4 but later rebranded as People's Television (PTV) two months later in April.
-Broadcasters Tina Monzón-Palma and José Mari Vélez were tapped by President Corazon Aquino to handle the newly rebranded station for a few months, before they returned to GMA 7.
-It later became the national network for the broadcasts of the 1988 Summer Olympics along with RPN.
+Channel 4 was formally rebranded as People's Television (PTV) two months later in April 1986.
+Broadcasters Tina Monzon-Palma and Jose Mari Velez were tapped by President Corazon Aquino to handle the newly rebranded station for a few months, before Palma and Vélez returned to GMA 7.
+It later became the official Philippine rightsholder for the broadcasts of the 1988 Summer Olympics along with RPN.

-On March 26, 1992, President Cory Aquino signed Republic Act 7306 turning PTV Network into a government corporation known formally as People's Television Network, Inc. The law also grants its congressional franchise for a period co-terminus with its corporate existence.
-Under Philippine law, no broadcast company can operate without franchise from the Philippine congress, an authority that limits and regulates operations of telecommunications and broadcast media such as televisions and radios.
+On March 26, 1992, President Cory Aquino signed Republic Act 7306 turning PTV Network into a government corporation known formally as People's Television Network, Inc. The law also granted its congressional franchise for a period co-terminus with its corporate existence.
+Under Philippine law, no broadcast company can operate without a legislative franchise from the Philippine congress, an authority that limits and regulates operations of telecommunications and broadcast media such as television and radio.